-Welcome
+Welcome Students,

-I put this guide together with my mom (a long time volunteer college counselor) because we couldn't find a simple step-by-step process to the college decision process.

-Our hope is that this guide will be extremely helpful in making the many decisions that lie ahead and save you tons of money.
+I put this guide together with my mom (a long time volunteer college counselor) because we couldn't find a simple step-by-step process to the college decision and financing process.
+Our hope is that this guide will be helpful and save you tons of money.